 In India, listed entities are prohibited from issuing equity shares with superior rights as to voting or dividend.
-The markets regulator came out with the consultation paper in March, after an Advisory Committee submitted a report recommending the use of DVRs as a mode of capital raising in listed companies.
+The security markets regulator, the Securities and Exchange Board of India (SEBI), recently came out with the consultation paper, after an Advisory Committee submitted a report recommending the use of differential voting rights (DVRs) as a mode of capital raising in listed companies.
 Vidhi’s response paper is based on review of recent academic literature and an assessment of the peculiarities of India’s capital markets.
 The paper has cited research that shows that over time, the potential advantages of dual class stock structures (as DVRs are known internationally) tend to recede, and the potential costs tend to rise.
 This holds true for even those DVR structures which are accompanied by appropriate protective mechanisms.